There comes a time when getting over an affair means living in the present and stopping the needless comparisons to the other person.

-I expressed my frustrations with her actions and said that she should not be doing that and couldn’t understand why she would want to do such a thing while we are getting along wonderfully and are making great strides at repairing our relationship.
+I expressed my frustrations with her actions and said that I couldn’t understand why she would want to do such a thing while we are getting along wonderfully and are making great strides at repairing our relationship.
 It almost seems that at times she tries to sabotage our relationship with her curiosity regarding Tanya.

 After we discussed it a bit, I came to understand that this is not the case.
 Rather, she feels the intense need to compare Tanya to herself in an effort to better understand my relationship with Tanya so that she can replicate it in ways that keeps our relationship fresh and exciting.

 I tried to explain to her that though I understand what she is trying to do, there is no need to.
 I know now that I only saw Tanya at her best and that my emotional affair with her was not based on reality.
 The reality is that Linda and I cannot have a relationship that is fun and exciting every second of every day.
-It’s virtually impossible to do so when you’re married with kids and boat loads of responsibilities.
+Work, responsibilities and everyday life tend to get in the way of that at times.

 I further admitted that if we ever get to the point that we are in a rut, I will mention it and we will take the appropriate measures to right the ship.
 I also said that it is not solely her responsibility to do so, and that we are both equally responsible to ensure that we are meeting each other’s most important needs and to communicate to one another when that is not happening.
 If there is one thing I’ve learned as a result of this whole mess, it is that.